jthellin/SMAP_WEB/README.md

 pip install -r requirements.txt
 ```
 ## Running the App
-The application can be accessed at local host port 5000 using your browser (https://127.0.0.1:5000)
+The application can be accessed at local host port 5000 using your browser (https://127.0.0.1:5000).
+View the about page (linked at bottom of page) for more detailed instructions.
 ```
 flask --app app run
 ```